An ad-free and cookie-free website.

 For an overview of the 100 videos, the 8 quizzes, a cheat sheet, the categories and a Q&A section, visit:

-If you need a break from shell scripting, check out the other free stuff our YouTube Channel has to offer.
-Subscribe here.
+If you need a break from shell scripting, check out the other free stuff our YouTube Channel and ad-free website have to offer.

 sourcecommand, hit Back.